mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 ## GitHub

 We use git to version control.
-Basics of git are beyond scope of this article.
+Basics of git are beyond the scope of this article.
 Please refer to excellent [git tutorial](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
 Here I would like to focus on GitHub aspects related to project management.
 GitHub offers issues and projects support.
-Issues are more about specific bugs or features reported by users/developers, while project shows general status of all issues.
+Issues are more about specific bugs or features reported by users/developers, while project shows general status of the work progress.
 Issues can be grouped in milestones, which usually denote specific software release.
+Very useful for time management.

-Here are some issues, which are "enhancements" of the app from version 0.0.2 (working skeleton integrated with Travis and Heroku) to the pre-released alpha with landing page and dashboard functionalities (v0.0.3).
+Here are some issues, which are "enhancements" of the app from current version __v0.0.2__ (working skeleton integrated with Travis and Heroku) to the pre-released alpha with landing page and dashboard functionalities __v0.0.3__.

 ![github-issues][github_issues]